Chains (Tina Arena song): Critical reception

 "Chains" received favorable reviews from most music critics.
 Scottish Aberdeen Press and Journal praised Arena's "stunning voice".
 AllMusic editor Kelvin Hayes named it a "stellar showcase single".
 Larry Flick from Billboard magazine described it as a "immediately memorable, lyrically smart rhythm ballad" and added that "within an arrangement that smoothly builds from a subtle, finger-snappin' pop groove to a dramatic, rock-edged climax, Arena comes on strong with a voice that is a diva hybrid of Celine Dion, Mariah Carey, and Olivia Newton-John."
 James Richliano from The Boston Globe wrote that the singer "marries her powerhouse vocals to a smoky dance beat laced with edgy lyrics of a diva on the verge."
 A reviewer from British Crawley News said the song is "brilliant".
 Jim Farber from Entertainment Weekly compared Arena to Mariah Carey, adding that she "sings in the same overwrought, corporate style as Carey."

 Irish Evening Herald complimented the singer as "a singing sensation by six".
 Monica Tan from The Guardian deemed it a "glass-breaking love song".
 Pan-European magazine Music & Media described it as "a pop song built on funky grooves" and "a good introduction to her warm vocals".
 In a separate review, a reviewer wrote, "Caged in a CD jewel box, but for how long?
 Since she's now a gold seller in her native Australia, and funky grooves are a game without frontiers by nature, you shouldn't sit back and wait."
 Alan Jones from Music Week named it "a beguiling introduction" to the Aussie singer.
 People Magazine stated that "wrapped in the glow of love, she turns in a muscular vocal on this rhythmic power ballad, effortlessly stretching her octave-leaping soprano."
 The editor remarked that Arena "possesses some valuable vocal assets: the pitch-perfect clarity of Celine Dion and the girlish sensuality of early Olivia Newton-John."
 In his review of the album, Mark Frith from Smash Hits felt the singer "still has her genius touch for the perfect ballad", as in the "mournful" mega-hit 'Chains'.

 Chart performance

 In Arena's home country, Australia, it peaked at number four, while in New Zealand, the single also peaked within the top 10, at number seven.
 Worldwide, it was a top-10 hit in the United Kingdom.
 The single debuted at number 13 on the UK Singles Chart and peaked at number six during its fourth week on the chart, on 30 April 1995.
 Additionally, "Chains" reached the top 30 in Iceland and top 40 in Sweden.
 On the Eurochart Hot 100, it peaked at number 10 on 6 May.
-Outside Europe, the song reached number 20 in Canada and number 38 on the US Billboard Hot 100.
+Outside Europe, the song reached number five in Israel, number 20 in Canada and number 38 on the US Billboard Hot 100.
 It was awarded with a silver record in the United Kingdom, with shipments of 200,000 units, and a double-platinum record in Australia for sales and streaming figures exceeding 140,000.